 Tender Name: Consultancy Services for siting, survey and design for construction works of water pan and also supervise the construction of the water pan in Nasinyono, Turkan west

-AIC Health Ministries invites tenders from eligible candidates for Provision of Consultancy Services to carryout Siting, survey and design for construction works of water pan in Nasinyono, Turkan west
+AIC Health Ministries invites tenders from eligible candidates for Provision of Consultancy Services to carryout Siting, survey and design for construction works of water pan in Nasinyono, Turkana west

 1. This tender shall remain valid for 90 days from the date of Tender Opening.